turchenkoalex/ecwid-images-downloader/README.md

 ./ecwid-images-downloader -store SID -public-token public_TOKEN
 ```

-You can get public_TOKEN if you open the storefront and in the browser console execute command `EcwidObj.publicToken`,
+You can get public_TOKEN if you open the storefront and in the browser console execute command `Ecwid.getAppPublicToken('ecwid-storefront')`,
 the result of the form `public_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX` use instead of `public_TOKEN`.

 All args: